-'Failure:' Mexico admits bungled arrest of kingpin's son amid mayhem
+'Failure:' Mexico admits bungled arrest of kingpin's son after mayhem

 He argues that authorities should focus more on the root causes of drug violence, such as poverty and a lack of jobs.

-At the center of his strategy has been the creation of a new National Guard, but thousands of that militarized police force’s members have instead been sent to contain illegal immigration through Mexico at the behest of U.S. President Donald Trump.
+At the same time, he has created a new National Guard, but thousands of that militarized police force’s members have instead been sent to contain illegal immigration through Mexico at the behest of U.S. President Donald Trump.

-He has sought to underline his command of law and order by chairing security cabinet meetings every weekday at 6 a.m.
+He has also sought to underline his command of law and order by chairing security cabinet meetings every weekday at 6 a.m.

 Still, the murder tally in Mexico this year is on track to surpass last year’s record total of more than 29,000.